 Nearly half a million immigrants call Minnesota home, a population that includes citizens and non-citizens, students and workers, and refugees who fled their home countries.
 Minnesota has proportionally fewer immigrants compared to the nation as a whole, but we have long been a state shaped by immigration.
-In 2020, about eight percent of Minnesotans were foreign-born, but that percentage was as high as 37 percent in the late 1800s.
+In 2020, about 8% of Minnesotans were foreign-born, but that percentage was as high as 37% in the late 1800s.
 Immigration will continue to shape our communities for generations to come.
 Today, one in five Minnesota children is the child of an immigrant.
 Most of these children are native-born themselves.

 Minnesota's largest immigrant groups

 Mexican immigrants remain Minnesota's largest immigrant group, but the number of Mexican immigrants living in the state declined over the past decade.
 Somali immigrants are the second-largest immigrant group in Minnesota.

 Spanish is the most common non-English language spoken in Minnesota